 Four weeks have passed as we approach autumn, and a new academic year with all that will hold.

 I’ve been busy at work with all the prep for the full return to school for students and staff.
 This has been a real rollercoaster and my days have been long and the anxiety huge.
-A flood to one area also divided an additional challenge with an office move to complete too.
+A flood to one area also provided an additional challenge with an office move to complete too.

 I have enjoyed in the last week a trip to the Bombay Sapphire distillery, and a family get together to meet our newest member.
 After that we have travelled to Arbroath, my birthplace via Barnsley, and Bridge of Allan.